 IF YOU FINISH AT EAST DEAN

-If you end the Seven Sisters cliff walk at East Dean (which we highly recommend) there is a regular bus which stops on the main road just a short walk from the Tiger Inn pub.
-The 12, 12A or 12X buses stop roughly every 20 minutes and can get you to Eastbourne, Brighton or back to Seaford.
+If you end the walk at East Dean (which we recommend), there is a bus stop on the main road just a short walk from the Tiger Inn pub.

 IF YOU FINISH AT EASTBOURNE